onlaj/Piano-LED-Visualizer/README.md

 In Visualizer settings you have to change "input" to RPI Bluetooth.
 After that when learning new song next-to-play keys will be illuminated in corresponding colors, blue for left hand and green for right hand.

 If you are getting mixed colors, meaning that leds are light up with your predefined and next-to-play colors at the same time, you can use "Skipped notes" option to disable one of them.

+## Using cable instead of Bluetooth
+If you can't get stable bluetooth connection there are alternative ways that requires the purchase of additional equipment.
+The optimal solution I found is this [device.](http://compasflamenco.com/midi-c-3/midi-usbusb-p-4.html) It allows you to connect your RPi with any equipment that supports midi through USB.
+It can also be useful if you want less delay and fewer missed notes.
+[Here](https://streamable.com/nec84) is some short comparison.

 ## Connecting LED Strip to Raspberry Pi and enabling SPI
 There is no point to reinvent the wheel again, here is a nice [tutorial](https://tutorials-raspberrypi.com/connect-control-raspberry-pi-ws2812-rgb-led-strips/)